wri/comms-dev-documentation/vendor-requirements/js-apps.md

 ### React Notes

-[notes here]
+The Drupal module provides a target element where the React app will initialize.

 ### Drupal Module Notes

-Examples are below.
-The Drupal module creates a block along with the necessary js and css.
+Examples are below, including a step-by-step tutorial.
+The Drupal module creates a unique block type that can be placed into any Drupal node in whatever manner you place blocks (Block Layout, Layout Builder, etc.)

 ## Self Contained JS Apps Hosted On Pantheon But Not Integrated Into Drupal